dpinney/omf/omf/scratch/LoadSimGLD/readme.md

 ### Usage

-Install by download (insert URL).
+Install by downloading from  (insert URL).

-You need some prerequirements:
+You need some requirements:
+-python 2.7
 -pyplot from matplotlib
 -argparse
 -dates from matplotlib